MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prereq-sales-insights-app.md

 topic-status: Drafting
 ---

-# Prerequisites to configure Sales Insights application
+# Prerequisites to configure Conversation Intelligence

-Verify the following requirements before setting up the Sales Insights application for your organization:
+Verify the following requirements before setting up Conversation Intelligence for your organization:

 -	You must have an administrator or similar role.